Anisha7860/Hacktoberfest/README.md

 Click on `Create Pull Request`.

 Woohoo!
-You have made a PR to the Awesome-CSS-Projects :boom: .
+You have made a PR to the Hacktoberfest_2022
+ :boom: .
 Wait for your submission to be accepted and your PR to be merged.

 **Thank you for your interest in contributing to our Repo!🏼**